 Breeding extends from Feb. to July.
 Specialized natal burrows, where females give birth to young, are excavated separate from residential burrows.
 Females have two to four litters per year with up to six kits per litter.

 Predators include weasels, coyotes, American badgers, hawks, owls, and other carnivorous mammals and birds.

 Pygmy rabbits inhabit sagebrush-dominated areas of the Great Basin in portions of Oregon, California, Nevada, Utah, Idaho, Montana, and Wyoming.
 The Washington population has been isolated from the remainder of the species' range for at least 10,000 years, and possibly as long as 40,000 to 115,000 years.

 The Columbia Basin pygmy rabbit population is geographically and genetically discrete from the remainder of the taxon and this population is significant due to the unique ecological setting (i.e., geologic, climate, soil, and vegetation community) in which it occurs.

 Museum specimen records and reliable sight records show that pygmy rabbits once occupied sagebrush habitat in Benton, Adams, Grant, Lincoln, and Douglas counties.
 Paleontological evidence suggest the species prehistorically had a broader distribution that also included Franklin, Kittitas, Chelan, Yakima, and Whitman counties.

-Biologists closely monitor released pygmy rabbits to collect data on breeding, habitat use, survival, moralities, and other factors to modify reintroduction techniques and manage the rabbit population.
+The majority of the wild pygmy rabbit populations occur on private lands owned by farmers enrolled in the USDA’s Conservation Reserve Program.
+Biologists continue to closely monitor released pygmy rabbits to collect data on breeding, habitat use, survival, mortalities, and other factors to modify reintroduction techniques and manage the rabbit population.